adaho/school-projects/README.md

 # school-projects
-projects I have completed in my CIS classes at ASU
+Several projects and assignments I have completed in my CIS classes at ASU.
+Most of them will be Java and C# programs.